 To many, Africa as a continent is still quite a mystery, as many people don’t know what to expect when traveling here.
 We put together some advice for first-timers as well as experienced travellers.
 This way, we make sure you step into the plane with a peaceful mind and need only think about the beautiful wildlife and views you are about to see!

 Take your shots

 Kenya is a tropical country and some vaccinations are recommended when visiting, Hepatitis A and Yellow Fever being the common ones.
 Malaria used to be a problem in Kenya, but has been mostly eradicated in recent years.
-However, most visitors take malaria medication to be sure, and protect themselves at night with mosquito repellent.
-Make sure to pack song long sleeved tops and trousers in case you want to be outdoors at night.
+However, most visitors take malaria medication to be sure and protect themselves at night with mosquito repellent.
+Make sure to pack some long-sleeved tops and trousers in case you want to be outdoors at night.
 All lodges are equipped with mosquito nets for you to avoid contact with mosquitos.

-We are no doctors however, and at all times recommend you ask your physician or local health center for up-to-date advice before traveling to Kenya.
+We are no doctors, however, and at all times recommend you ask your physician or local health center for up-to-date advice before travelling to Kenya.